mdn/content/files/en-us/web/javascript/guide/grammar_and_types/index.md

 You can declare variables to unpack values from [Object Literals](#object_literals) using the [Destructuring Assignment](/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) syntax.
 For example, `let { bar } = foo`.
 This will create a variable named `bar` and assign to it the value corresponding to the key of the same name from our object `foo`.

-You can also assign a value to a variable For example, `x = 42`.
+You can also assign a value to a variable.
+For example, `x = 42`.
 This form creates an **[undeclared global](/en-US/docs/Web/JavaScript/Reference/Statements/var#description)** variable.
 It also generates a strict JavaScript warning.
 Undeclared global variables can often lead to unexpected behavior.
 Thus, it is discouraged to use undeclared global variables.

 ### Evaluating variables